 – Italo Calvino –

-Buried in snow half of the year, Edmonton is a legend in adaptability, eagerly embracing seasonal activities that range from life size ice castles and deep freezer races to epic outdoor food festivals and dancing barefoot on the hillside.
+Buried in snow half of the year, Edmonton is a legend in adaptability, eagerly embracing seasonal activities that range from life size ice castles to deep freezer races.
+But in summer, epic outdoor food festivals, live music, fringe performances, patios, thrill rides and dancing barefoot on the hillside reign supreme.
 Whether you are a local looking for a deeper appreciation of the city you call home, or are making your first visit, a summer in Edmonton is one for the books.
-Here is a list of our summer “must’s” for visiting this river valley destination:
+Here are the some of the best summer activities in Edmonton to help you get the most out of this incredible city:

 EDMONTON FOLK FESTIVAL